Amalgamated Sugar Company

 August was a “short” month as harvest was completed on the 10th.
 Yields finished at 43.91 tons per acre, sugar content at 17.26% and purity at 88.71%.
 August temperatures hit the last of the crop hard, and we had to leave 96 acres of beets in the ground because of quality issues.

 We harvested 25,166 acres of beets for the year.
 All in all, we had a very successful sugarbeet harvest in the Imperial Valley this year.
 Thanks to all the growers and factory operations for a great year. — Ron Tharp

 Western Sugar Cooperative

-Sugarbeet processing is scheduled to be complete in mid- to late February. — Jerry Darnell
+Sugarbeet processing is scheduled to be complete in early February. — Jerry Darnell

 Wyoming Sugar Company

 High sugar prices and stronger demand for sugarbeet acres put us right where we needed to be for our 2010 acreage.
 We found ourselves in a new situation: turning acres away rather than looking for more.